Supplemental Retirement Plans 403(b) and 457(b)

 • Voya

-In 2024, an employee can contribute up to a maximum of $23,000 to each account, after required payroll deductions.
-If you're over 50, the maximum is $30,500 to each account, after required payroll deductions.
+In 2026, an employee can contribute up to a maximum of $24,500 to each account, after required payroll deductions.